wp-plugins/bbp-private-groups/readme.txt

 This tab lists the groups, what forums are allocated to them, and the number of users each group has

 <em><strong>User Management</strong></em>
-This tab allows for the bulk change of users between (and to and from) the groups
+This tab allows for the bulk change of users between (and to and from) the groups, and via user edit allows multiple group allocation

+<em><strong>Assign groups to roles</strong></em>
+This tab allow those of you who use membership plugins etc. to assign a group against a wordpress or custom role.

 To set forums